 3.2.
 Load-Balancing of Coupled Multi-Physics Simulation

-Load-balancing of a coupled simulation implies the flexibility to re-distribute resources to the individual task according to the performance of individual job.
+The load-balancing of a coupled simulation implies sufficient flexibility to re-distribute resources to the individual task according to the performance of an individual job.
 We will discuss the implementation and algorithm of a simple load balancer (LB) [33]; it is important to mention that the LB functions in the context of the SAGA-BigJob framework.

-The idea is to assign more resources to heavier sub-jobs under the fixed resource allocation, until all sub-jobs elapse the same execution time.
-As it is impossible to predict the performance of each code in advance, we let the LB monitor the wall-clock time between information exchange points of coupled tasks and iteratively change the processor distribution until the load-balancing is achieved.
-As the individual solver is considered as black-box, each application code is assumed to have the ideal parallel efficiency: In case application codes are highly scalable, the LB can find the best condition after a few dynamic re-distributions.
-Also, all processors in one node are assigned to one single task to prevent the interference (and performance degradation) observed when multiple MPI tasks share the node.
+The idea is to assign more resources to heavier sub-jobs under the fixed resource allocation until all sub-jobs elapse at the same execution time.
+As it is impossible to predict the performance of each code in advance, we let the LB monitor the wall-clock time between the information exchange points of the coupled tasks and iteratively change the processor distribution until load balancing is achieved.
+As the individual solver is considered a black box, each application code is assumed to have the ideal parallel efficiency.
+In case the application codes are highly scalable, the LB can find the best condition after a few dynamic re-distributions.
+In addition, all processors in one node are assigned to one single task to prevent the interference (and performance degradation) observed when multiple MPI tasks share the node.

 Let the computation time (between exchanges) of the two sub-jobs be tCFD and tMD , and the number of processors assigned to each domain be PECFD and PEMD , respectively.
-Subscripts C and N denotes current and next states.
-Assuming ideal parallel efficiency, total load of each application remains the same after resource re-allocation,
+Subscripts C and N denote current and next states.
+Assuming ideal parallel efficiency, the total load of each application remains the same after resource re-allocation,